Notable People

 Barnard's profile also notes that Levin writes for scientific and general audiences.
 That line understates the accomplishment.
 Plenty of academics publish for both.
 Far fewer make the two bodies of work reinforce each other instead of merely coexist.

 The official Barnard page points to a 2024 notice that Levin was among the college's top 2 percent of cited authors worldwide.
 That is the research side of the ledger.
 The 2025 PBS conversation is the public side.
-Put together, they make the most useful case for her significance: she has not traded scientific seriousness for visibility.
+Put together, they make the strongest case for her significance: she has not traded scientific seriousness for visibility.

 That matters in a media environment where public science can easily split into two degraded forms, either overcompressed journalism or celebrity expertise.
 Levin has managed a different path.
 She kept the substance and enlarged the audience.